danchoi/startbrick/README.md

 # Startbrick

-How much of your Rails dev time is utterly wasted waiting for this:
+How much of your Rails dev time is wasted waiting for this:

     $ rails s
     => Booting WEBrick